MicrosoftDocs/nav-content/dynamics-nav-app/ui-extensions-image-analyzer.md

 ---
 title: Using the Image Analyzer Extension
-description: This extensions lets you analyze images of contact persons and items to find attributes, so you can quickly assign them in Financials.
+description: This extensions lets you analyze images of contact persons and items to find attributes, so you can quickly assign them in Dynamics NAV.
 documentationcenter: ''
 author: bholtorf